sageserpent-open/NTestCaseBuilder/README.markdown

 	Test Variables 2, 5 & 6 have unequal levels ==> True
 	Test Variables 2, 5 & 6 have unequal levels, but 7 is set to 'FooBar' ==> False
+	Otherwise ==> False

 This is OK for a filter, but if I changed that to:

 	Test Variables 2, 5 & 6 have unequal levels ==> True
 	Test Variables 2, 5 & 6 have unequal levels, but 7 is set to 'FooBar' ==> False
 	Test Variables 2, 5 & 6 have unequal levels, but 7 is set to 'FooBar' and 20 has an equal level to 5 ==> True
+	Otherwise ==> False

-The third line is not consistent with the second one - the filter is 'changing its mind back again based on additional evidence'.
-Put another way, the filter must implement 'anti-double-jeopardy' - it can retry an innocent test case and find it guilty, but it can't retry a guilty test case in find it innocent again.
+The third line is not consistent with the second one - the filter is changing its mind back again based on additional evidence.
+Put another way, the filter must implement 'anti-double-jeopardy' - it can retry an innocent test case and find it guilty, but it can't retry a guilty test case to find it innocent again.

 The correct way to code the second filter would be:

 	Test Variables 2, 5 & 6 have unequal levels ==> True
 	Test Variables 2, 5 & 6 have unequal levels, but 7 is set to 'FooBar' ==> True
 	Test Variables 2, 5 & 6 have unequal levels, but 7 is set to 'FooBar' and 20 has an unequal level to 5 ==> False
+	Otherwise ==> False

+Which can be immediately optimised into:

+	Test Variables 2, 5 & 6 have unequal levels ==> True
+	Test Variables 2, 5 & 6 have unequal levels, but 7 is set to 'FooBar' and 20 has an unequal level to 5 ==> False
+	Otherwise ==> False

 Other than that the rules of the game for filters are best summarised as:-